 Gerber Life Customer Reviews & Complaints

-The Gerber Life Insurance Company’s NAIC complaint ratio is 0.68, meaning they receive a proportionately low number of negative reviews as compared to the amount of business they write.
+The Gerber Life Insurance Company’s NAIC complaint ratio is 0.68, meaning they receive a proportionately low number of negative reviews compared to the amount of business they write.
 Also, many policyholders give Gerber Life glowing reviews for enrollment, praising how simple it is to sign up for a policy and to qualify for coverage.

-However, the company does have some negative reviews, too.
-These are primarily focused on difficulties that some customers have experienced in receiving payment from Gerber Life which makes it not one of the best life insurance companies in the industry.
+However, the company does have some negative reviews.
+These are primarily focused on difficulties that some customers experienced in receiving payment from Gerber Life which makes it not one of the best life insurance companies in the industry.
 Customers complain of problems receiving money from Gerber, whether in trying to surrender a policy, take out a policy loan or file a claim after the death of a family member.

 Other reviewers were confused between Gerber’s Grow-Up Plan and College Plan, since the company has featured the Grow-Up Plan’s cash value as a way to help pay for college.
 If you’re considering coverage from Gerber Life, or any insurer, make sure that you clearly understand exactly what you’re paying for.
 The costs of cancelling coverage, and the associated challenges, make it worth the time to double-check these details.

 Gerber Life Payments

-You can make payments for Gerber Life insurance via check or through the company’s online portal.
-While many insurers offer the option of billing directly from a checking or savings account, Gerber Life also offers the option to make payments using your credit card.
-In addition, if you choose to set up automatic billing, you receive discounted premiums for some products, such as accidental death insurance.
+You can make payments for Gerber Life insurance via check or online.
+While many insurers offer the option of billing directly from a checking or savings account, Gerber Life also offers the option to make payments with your credit card.
+In addition, if you set up automatic billing, you receive discounted premiums for some products, such as accidental death insurance.